-We no more live in a safe world!
-Unlawful activities like terrorism, kidnapping, theft, rapes have increased significantly in the recent days as compared to the last decade.
-To handle such menaces, an efficient surveillance mechanism is required by law enforcing agencies to ensure the safety of law-abiding citizens.
-One of the important tools to fight crime is video surveillance through security cameras.
-Be it hand-held, installed as a CCTV camera on the streets or mounted on drones, the device helps police to prevent unlawful activities and solving crime cases.
-Now-a-days the use of security cameras is not restricted only to the police.
-Rather they are frequently used by the common people to ensure the safety of their loved ones and belongings.
+We no longer live in a safe world!
+Unlawful activities such as terrorism, kidnapping, theft, and rape have significantly increased in recent years compared to the last decade.
+To handle such menaces, an efficient surveillance mechanism is required by law enforcement agencies to ensure the safety of law-abiding citizens.
+One of the most important tools in fighting crime is video surveillance through security cameras.
+Whether hand-held, installed as CCTV cameras on the streets, or mounted on drones, these devices help the police prevent unlawful activities and solve crime cases.

 To solve this issue, Prof. A. N. Rajagopalan and Srimanta Mandal have devised a post-processing technique to mitigate the effect of haziness.
 To do this, the scientists modeled portions of haze in the image from the standpoint of the image formation process itself.
 They worked to correct specific aspects responsible for haziness in an image viz. the decrease in intensity of light and change in image colour due to haze.
 They based their research on the premise that if an image is considered as comprising of several local patches, then the similarity with the neighboring patches must relate to the similarity in-depth of the image as well.
 In case there are abrupt changes in patch similarity then it will typically imply change in-depth information too.